 If you are a high-end gold investor with six or seven figures, there are other services I can recommend.
 I’ve interviewed a few of them in our premium membership service, and the entire process is actually relatively easy.
-You can even ship gold and silver you own in The Land of the Free (or anywhere else) overseas as easily as sending a FedEx.
+You can even ship gold and silver you own in the US (or anywhere else) to Singapore as easily as sending a FedEx.

-The positive news about Singapore is that Customs here really don’t care who owns it as long as the declarations form is filled out correctly.
+The positive news about Singapore is that customs here really don’t care who owns it as long as the declaration form is filled out correctly.

 And that’s why many of the wealthy in Southeast Asia – as well as the West – are flocking to Singapore for gold storage.